hwd404/FOLD-R-PP/README.md

 </code>

-We got a rule set **rules1** with intermediate representation, then:
+We have got a rule set **rules1** in a nested intermediate representation.
+Flatten and decode the nested rules to answer set program:

 <code>